priscillaong/GA-Project-3/README.md

 CHAT is the Centre of Excellence for Youth Mental Health in Singapore, which have been helping and supporting young people with mental health concerns since 2009.
 CHAT runs a national youth mental health outreach and assessment service for youth and young adults aged 16 to 30 ([*source*](https://www.imh.com.sg/CHAT/Pages/default.aspx)).<br>

 Young adults in Singaporeans who have experienced psychological distress due to COVID-19 may seek platforms such as CHAT to receive support.
-Improvements made to CHAT's webCHAT email platform would accurately identify if the subject was experiencing anxiety or depression and allow for counsellors to provide the necessary support and resources to these youths.<br>
+Improvements made to CHAT's webCHAT email platform would accurately identify if the subject was experiencing anxiety or depression and allow for counsellors to provide the necessary support and resources to these youths.

 # Data Dictionary
 |Feature|Type|Dataset|Description|